RADHAsakthivel/file-store-ui/README.md

 # TO RUN THE PROJECT

+download the FrontEnd.env file

+Rename the file from **FrontEnd.env to .env**

-download and place the .env file root folder in project
+place the .env file on root folder of project

 open you terminal and navigate to root folder run the following command